Don’t Buy From iPage.Com Until You Read My Review — Save Time And Money!!

 Going to the order form they automatically selects 2 year pricing.
 I am not sure about their experience, but generally I have had forms on monthly pricing, often customers would not even bother reading the terms of service or for that matter see what they were paying for.
 But the worst part I think is that they preselected some add-ons, Prevent Identity Theft & Secure Your Data ($12.95 a year) and Automate Your Site Backup ($12.95 a year).
 That’s an extra $51.80, if the person who ordered did not bother to check the bi-annual billing, versus $25.90 for the year).

-Finale here is my chat session with one of their (shared)staff, you will get what I mean after you read the transcript.
-Needless to say I found out more then I though I would ever get out of a chat session.
+Finale here is my chat session with one of their (shared) staff, you will get what I mean after you read the transcript.
+Needless to say I found out more than I thought I would ever get out of a chat session.
 BTW I am Benjamin.

 Thank you for contacting support.
 Please be prepared to answer your Security Question when we begin chatting.
 To enhance our security protocols, we’ll need you to provide the answer to your Security Question at the beginning of our conversation.
 If you have not yet set your Security Question and Answer, please log into your account now to set it up.
 Thank you.
 Please hold for the next available operator to respond.